Support

 Generally platforms will offer their own payment systems, such as Shopify Payments, but they may only be supported in certain countries.
 Therefore, you may have to explore third-party offerings as well.

-A key question to ask is: Does the B2B eCommerce platform meet your business needs – both current and future?
+A man works on his laptop eCommerce A key question to ask is: Does the B2B eCommerce platform meet your business needs – both current and future?

 8. What support does the provider offer, and how much does it cost?